ClementineCttn/MetaZipf/README.md

 Description of files:

-	‚Äúmeta_zipf.csv‚Äù
+	Äúmeta_zipf.csv‚Ä

-This table reviews empirical estimation of zip‚Äôs law for cities taken from the literature, along with the specification of the regressions and the significance results.
+This table reviews empirical estimation of zipf'Äôs law for cities taken from the literature, along with the specification of the regressions and the significance results.

 REFERENCE: